 - If you owe money on your mortgage and your home is completely destroyed, you will still be required to pay your home loan, unless you have adequate homeowners insurance.
 Homeowners insurance can help pay for the rebuilding cost.
 If you insure your house at full replacement cost value, you will have the means to fully rebuild, if needed.

 - Liability coverage is arguably the most important aspect of homeowners insurance.
 If something happens to a visitor on your property, your liability coverage can cover that person’s medical costs, well as your legal fees if you are sued.
 Lawsuits are expensive and hiring a lawyer can cost thousands of dollars.
 If you’re found responsible, you could be ordered to pay large sums of money in a personal injury suit, a cost that can be offset by your liability coverage.

 When Should I Get Homeowners Insurance?

+Your mortgage lender will require you to purchase homeowners insurance before closing on your home.
 It’s important to shop around for the right policy for your needs.
 There are many factors that determine the right insurance coverage.
 A Trusted Choice member agent in your area can help you compare policies and quotes to find the best coverage for your needs.

 Is Homeowners Insurance Tax Deductible?